romain-grecourt/helidon-docs/src/se/metrics/micrometer.md

 }
 ```

-- Use the Micrometer meter registry to create the request counter.

-- Add routing for any request to invoke the method which counts requests
-  by updating the counter.

-- Update the counter and then delegate the rest of the request
-  processing to the next handler in the chain.

 The example above enrolls the built-in Prometheus meter registry with
 the default Prometheus registry configuration.

-You can change the
-default setup for built-in registries, and you can enroll other meter
+You can change the default setup for built-in registries, and you can enroll other meter
 registries your application creates itself.

 ### Overriding Defaults for Built-in Meter Registry Types